softlayer/softlayer-python/docs/dev/cli.rst

 First Example
 -------------
-For the first example, we can create `sl table-example` by creating the following file at SoftLayer/CLI/table_example.py:
+For the first example, we can create `slcli table-example` by creating the following file at SoftLayer/CLI/table_example.py:

 ::